 Dirk Hellhammer Award

-The International Society of Psychoneuroendocrinology (ISPNE) has awarded the prestigious Curt Richter Award for over 20 years to a distinguished line of young investigators in the field of psychoneuroendocrinology.
+The International Society of Psychoneuroendocrinology (ISPNE) awarded the prestigious Curt Richter Award since 2000 to a distinguished line of young investigators in the field of psychoneuroendocrinology.

-The Curt Richter Award has now been re-named, to honour our friend and colleague Dirk Hellhammer (1947-2018) who has passed away on the 1st of December 2018.
-Dirk has been a pioneer of psychoneuroendocrinology, contributing some of most important and enduring progress in our field, from the Trier Social Stress to the characterisation of the cortisol awakening response.
-Moreover, he headed the society as its president from 2002 to 2005, and received the ISPNE Lifetime Achievement Award in 2012.
+The Curt Richter Award was renamed in 2021 to honour our friend and colleague Dirk Hellhammer (1947-2018).
+Dirk was a pioneer of psychoneuroendocrinology, contributing some of most important and enduring progress in our field, from the Trier Social Stress Test to the characterization of the cortisol awakening response.
+Dirk headed ISPNE as its president from 2002 to 2005, and received the ISPNE Lifetime Achievement Award in 2012.

-The 2023 Dirk Hellhammer Award will be given by the Society during its Annual Meeting that will take place in London, at the Royal Society of Medicine, on August 30th and 31st and September 1st, 2023.
-The award consists of an honorarium, an award certificate, a plaque, a travel grant of up to US $ 1,000 to attend the meeting, and exemption from membership dues to the Society for three years.
+The 2024 Dirk Hellhammer Award will be given by the Society during its Annual Meeting that will take place virtually on September 12th and 13th, 2024.
+The award consists of an honorarium, an award certificate, a plaque, a travel grant of up to US $1,000 to attend an annual meeting (this can be used to attend the 2025 in-person meeting in New Orleans), and exemption from membership dues to the Society for three years.
+The awardee will present their award talk at the 2024 virtual meeting, and receive their award plaque in person at the 2025 in-person meeting.

 The Dirk Hellhammer Award is sponsored by Elsevier, which underwrites the honorarium and travel expenses for the awardee, as well as providing a year’s complimentary access to ScienceDirect and Scopus.
 Through these online services, the awardee is able to access all Elsevier journals.
 ISPNE wishes to thank Elsevier for its continuing support of our Dirk Hellhammer awards program.

-Applications should be sent via email with “Dirk Hellhammer Award” as the subject line to Professor Carmine Pariante at the following e-mail address: [email protected]
+Applications should be sent via email with “Dirk Hellhammer Award” as the subject line to ISPNE President Emma Adam at the following e-mail address: [email protected].

 ISPNE 2023 Dirk Hellhammer Award Recipients